blakeohare/crayon/Tutorials/intro-beginner/index.md

 x = 2 * x;
 ```

-"Take the value out of the bucket again, this time add 10 to it, and then put it back."
+"Take the value out of the bucket again, this time add 10 to it, and then put it back.":

 ```csharp
 x = x + 10;